 Normally, items are not stolen; rather, people try to return them to their rightful owners.
 I’m always surprised by this.
 Unfortunately, this is not true for bicycles: Mine was already stolen, just like everyone else’s in Zurich.

-4. It’s quiet
+4. It’s Quiet

 Yes, we have a lot of construction going on in Zurich, but construction in Switzerland is unbelievably efficient and quick.
-I grew up in Germany, and I’m still impressed by how quickly new buildings are built here.
+I grew up in Germany, and I’m still impressed by how swiftly new buildings are built here.

 The loudest here are the churches.
-They can be very loud and annoying, but also the bells are disappearing more and more.
+They can be very loud and annoying, but the bells are disappearing more and more.

-4. Special Swiss words
+5. Special Swiss Words

 Zurich is a very green city, with parks and trees everywhere you look.
 If you walk out of the city, you will soon find yourself in the middle of nature.
-Zurich is surrounded by a beautiful green belt, known as “Switzerland”.
+Zurich is surrounded by a beautiful green belt, known as “Switzerland.”
 Nature is very accessible here and can be explored by taking the trains to the top of the mountains.
 That way, you can experience and appreciate the beauty of the Swiss Alps.

 There is no need to worry about infrastructure; it just works.
-Streets, tunnels, and bridges are kept in a safe condition, and public transport is reliable.
+Streets, tunnels, and bridges are kept in safe condition, and public transport is reliable.
 If you plan a trip involving multiple buses, trams, or trains, you can expect to arrive on time.
 This level of reliability is not achieved by magic, but rather by having slack in the system.
 Throughout Zurich, buses are parked and ready to quickly replace any bus or tram that can’t continue its journey.
 The same applies to trains; in all major stations in Switzerland, trains with crews are waiting in case of a significant delay of another train.

 If you can clean it, you can expect that it is regularly cleaned.
 Swiss people are no cleaner than anyone else, as can be seen after music festivals when the aftermath is left behind.
 However, city administrations across Switzerland invest a great deal of money into daily cleaning efforts, ensuring that the streets and public spaces are kept neat and tidy.
 My former boss once quipped, “Switzerland is likely the only country on earth that gets a thorough scrubbing each morning.”